 - Bisher unbekannte deutschsprachige Textautographe Čajkovskijs (2007)

 Notes and References

-- A copy of the death notice was sent by Rahter's family to Tchaikovsky and has survived in the archive of the Tchaikovsky House-Museum at Klin.
-Its text was published by Thomas Kohlhase (with the kind asistance of Polina Vaidman) in: "Brief Čajkovskijs vom 12. / 24.
-September 1891 an die Witwe seines deutschen Verlegers D. Rahter", Tschaikowsky-Gesellschaft Mitteilungen, Heft 14 (2007), p.
+- ↑ A copy of the death notice was sent by Rahter's family to Tchaikovsky and has survived in the archive of the Tchaikovsky House-Museum at Klin.
+Its text was published by Thomas Kohlhase (with the kind assistance of Polina Vaidman) in Bisher unbekannte deutschsprachige Textautographe Čajkovskijs (2007), p.
 9.

-- See the letter from Daniel Rahter to Tchaikovsky, 23 July/4 August 1888.
-First published in Avé-Lallemant has unfortunately not come to light.
-(2001), p.
-69. Also quoted in Peter Feddersen, (2006), p.
+- ↑ See the letter from Daniel Rahter to Tchaikovsky, 23 July/4 August 1888.
+First published in Der Briefwechsel des Hamburger Verlegers Daniel Rahter mit P. I. Čajkovskij 1887-1891 (2001), p.
+69. Also quoted in Tschaikowsky in Hamburg.
+Eine Dokumentation (2006), p.
 87-88.
-Tchaikovsky's letter to Rahter in which he proposed dedicating his symphony to
+Tchaikovsky's letter to Rahter in which he proposed dedicating his symphony to Avé-Lallemant has unfortunately not come to light.

-- Letter from Daniel Rahter to Tchaikovsky, September-December 1889 (it has not been possible to establish the exact date, but the letter was written in Saint Petersburg).
-First published in (2001), p.
-95. Also quoted in Peter Feddersen, (2006), p.
+- ↑ Letter from Daniel Rahter to Tchaikovsky, September-December 1889 (it has not been possible to establish the exact date, but the letter was written in Saint Petersburg).
+First published in Der Briefwechsel des Hamburger Verlegers Daniel Rahter mit P. I. Čajkovskij 1887-1891 (2001), p.
+95. Also quoted in Tschaikowsky in Hamburg.
+Eine Dokumentation (2006), p.
 79.